_mfv2d

 Since these are computed in an iterative way, giving a tolerance which is too strict or not allowing for sufficient iterations might cause an exception to be raised to do failiure to converge.

 There is also a function to evaluate Legendre polynomials.
-This is intended to be used for computing projections on Legendre hierarchical basis.
+This is intended to be used for computing smoothness measures.
+These are used for refinement.

 mfv2d._mfv2d.compute_legendre()#